syko99/ICS460-FinalReport/README.md

 <br>

 ### Splunk
 Splunk is the GUI used for Snort.
 It can provides users with dashboards, enables saved searches, and provides reports, event types, tags and event search interfaces.
-[1](https://www.splunk.com/)
+[1](https://www.splunk.com/) <a href="https://www.splunk.com/" target="_blank">example</a>

 ### PulledPork 3
 PulledPork is a Snort component that is used for rulesets.
 It uses the LightSPD package and “allows a single ruleset package to adapt the rules it can run to the version of the engine running on the system and allows users to select a default policy for the ruleset.”
 [2](https://blog.snort.org/2021/06/pulledpork-3-rule-updating-for-snort-3.html)